tivenide/tivenide/README.md

 ### Hi there I'm Jan alias tivenide👋
-- 🔭 I’m currently working on spikedetection
+- 🔭 I’m currently working on hpc-cluster
+- 💬 Ask me about spikedetection

 <!--
 **tivenide/tivenide** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.